Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/3_Module_test.rst

 Chapter 3 Module test (Required)
 ##############################################################################

-**If you have any concerns, please feel free to contact us at support@freenove.com**
+**If you have any concerns, please feel free to contact us at** support@freenove.com

 The robot dog has been assembled in the previous chapter.
 This chapter will test each module of the robot dog.
 It is a necessary check for later control.

-Before starting, please install the battery for the robot dog and :red:`turn on the S1 and S2 switches.` Place the robot dog with the calibration supports on a horizontal table to ensure that the wiring of each servo is correct.
+Before starting, please install the battery for the robot dog and :combo:`red font-bolder:turn on the S1 and S2 switches.` Place the robot dog with the calibration supports on a horizontal table to ensure that the wiring of each servo is correct.

-:red:`Please use VNC Viewer to build this robot when you use remote mode to login RPi,` :blue:`or there will be errors.
+:combo:`red font-bolder:Please use` :ref:`VNC Viewer <VNC_Viewer>` :combo:`red font-bolder:to build this robot when you use remote mode to login RPi,` :combo:`blue font-bolder:or there will be errors.
 Because other desktop remote doesn't support GUI.`

 Servo
 ****************************************************************